What Your Report Looks Like

 “Roof covering is 3-tab asphalt shingles showing granular loss, minor curling at south-facing edges, and exposed nail heads at ridge.
 Estimated remaining life: 2–5 years.”

-— Inspector’s Report
+— Inspector’s Report, p.
+7

 Recommendation